Helle Thomsen: FC Midtjylland/Sweden

 She then was head coach for FC Midtjylland Håndbold between 2012 and 2016, and the Swedish national team between 2014 and 2015 alongside Thomas Sivertsson.
 As head coach, she won the Danish championship twice, the Danish Handball Cup thrice and the EHF Cup Winners' Cup once.
 In addition to that, she led FC Midtjylland to the Final Four tournament in the 2013–2014 Champions League season.
 She was fired in Midtjylland in 2016 due to 'disagreements over the future strategy'.

 With Sweden she won bronze medals at the 2014 European Championship.

 Netherlands and Bucharest

 In 2016 she became the head coach of the Netherlands women's team.
-Her first major international tournament was the 2016 European Championsship, where she won silver medals, losing to Norway in the final.
+Her first major international tournament was the 2016 European Championship, where she won silver medals, losing to Norway in the final.
 A year later she won bronze medals at the 2017 World Championship.
-Her last tournament with the Netherlands was the 2018 European Championsship, where she once again won bronze medals.
+Her last tournament with the Netherlands was the 2018 European Championship, where she once again won bronze medals.

 While coaching the Netherlands she also became the head coach at Romanian CSM București.
 She was however fired within her first season for poor results.